DNA Paternity Tests for Governments, Embassies, and Immigration

 We can normally do translations to the level of certification required, and we can advise and guide people about what may be required (and not required) by their government.
 If you bring in your documents and government guidelines in English or Thai (our native languages), then we can normally figure out what is needed and help guide you.
 We have been through government processes many times.

 In any case, I can't imagine how any other private entity in Thailand could do better than us.
+We've had compliments from government officials about our reports.
 This website is not just about the experience with embassies worldwide by our laboratory in the United States of America, this is also about our particular office in Bangkok and its embassy and Thai government experience, and occasionally our experience in a neighboring country.

 When somebody comes to us with a particular need, we first discuss the details and process, based on our experience and knowledge.
 Many people get confused because some government officers are not willing to spend much time with them to explain things clearly, or something they have read may not be clear to them (such as having lots of legal jargon or unnecessary material), or maybe they don't know where to go for good help, or maybe they just want short, customized answers for their own particular needs ... instead of dealing with a lot of government literature and paperwork themselves which is provided by a government to cover every different kind of case which comes to them, not short guidance for just your particular situation.
 We are willing to give you time to help out in answering questions customized to your needs, helping you to understand the process and requirements, trying to find the best solution, and as experts talking with the government officer(s) directly in many cases.